Implementation of Reservoir Computing Using Coupled Microelectromechanical Drum Resonators via Sideband-Pumped Phonon-Cavity Dynamics: Results

 \\

 We compare the performance of this MHz range double-drum resonator with previously reported reservoir computing implementations using single MEMS resonators operating at kHz frequencies.
 For the parity benchmark, the success rates achieved in this double-drum resonator with the sideband pumping approach are slightly lower than those obtained using the Duffing nonlinearity alone.
 These results are comparable to those reported for MEMS accelerometer based reservoirs \cite{barazani2020microfabricated}, but remain below the performance achieved with doubly clamped beam MEMS implementations \cite{Sylvestre}.
-Regarding the NARMA benchmark, our NMSE results do not yet match the good performance of the kHz range MEMS, particularly those utilizing stiffness modulation techniques \cite{guo2024mems, Sun2021, zheng2021parameters}.
-It should be noted that operation in the MHz frequency regime inherently imposes stricter constraints on fading memory compared to kHz MEMS reservoirs, which naturally affects performance on long-memory benchmarks such as NARMA.
-We attribute the remaining performance gap primarily to additional noise associated with the fast decaying Al mode, which influences the overall reservoir computing performance of the double-drum system.
-Further optimizations of both training algorithm and device design are required to improve performance.
-One promising direction is to enhance the reservoir computing algorithm at the software level, for example by optimizing post-processing strategies to extend the effective long term memory capacity \cite{guo2024mems}.
-In parallel, the mechanical properties of the Al drum could be improved through optimization of the nanofabrication process, such as reducing clamping losses or increasing intrinsic stress to enhance the quality factor and thereby suppress noise and further reducing the required driving forces.\\
+Regarding the NARMA benchmark, our NMSE results do not yet match the good performance of the kHz range MEMS, for instance without delay loops or mask functions \cite{guo2024mems, Sun2021, zheng2021parameters}.
+It should be noted that operation of mechanical resonators in the MHz frequency regime inherently could imposes stricter constraints on fading memory compared to kHz MEMS reservoirs when sufficiently high quality factors $Q$ are not achieved, which naturally affects performance on long-memory benchmarks such as NARMA.
+The fading memory of a mechanical reservoir relies on its decay time $T = 2Q/\Omega_m$.
+While operation in the MHz regime enables faster processing speeds, sufficiently high $Q$ values are required in order to maintain adequate memory capacity \cite{Sun2021}.
+For example, MEMS reservoirs operating at $\Omega_m/(2\pi)$ in a few hundreds of kHz range can naturally exhibit relatively long decay time $T\sim$ 100 $\mu$s with $Q\,\approx$ 100.
+A MHz resonator typically requires to have $Q>10^3$ for having a comparable level of memory capacity.
+In addition, the lower value of the $Q$ leads to increased effective noise due to the enlarged bandwidth, resulting in a reduced signal-to-noise ratio and weaker effective transduction between the driving force and mechanical displacement.
+In our experiment, the remaining performance gap is therefore primarily attributed to the limited memory depth and the reduced signal-to-noise ratio associated with the fast-decaying Al drum mode, which degrades the overall reservoir computing performance of the double-drum system.
+To address these limitations, further optimization of both device design and training strategies is required.
+On the device side, the mechanical properties of the top Al drum can be improved through nanofabrication optimization, such as reducing clamping losses through engineering the clamping surface (for instance, soft-clamping design) or increasing intrinsic stress by changing the Al deposition speed or thickness to enhance the quality factor.
+These improvements are expected to suppress noise and reduce the required driving strength in the two-tone sideband pumping scheme.
+On the algorithmic side, performance may be further enhanced by optimizing post-processing strategies or exploring alternative training approaches to extend the effective memory capacity \cite{guo2024mems, zhang2023survey}.\\